 Painter, scientist, architect, and Renaissance man, Leonardo da Vinci left his mark all over Italy in frescoes, buildings, drawings, and even prototypes and blueprints for many of the world's technological milestones.

 While quite a few of da Vinci's masterpieces reside in museums outside of Italy, there are many examples of the master's works in his native land.
-You can follow the "Leonardo Trail" with this list of places in Italy where you can see his work (in alphabetical order by city name).
+You can follow the "Leonardo Trail" with this list of places in Italy where you can see his work.
+They're listed in alphabetical order by city name.

-There are places you can see today where the lives of Leonardo da Vinci and Lisa Gherardini del Giocondo (believed to be the model for Mona Lisa) might have crossed paths.
+There are places you can see today where the lives of da Vinci and Lisa Gherardini del Giocondo (believed to be the model for Mona Lisa) might have crossed paths.

 Gherardini del Giocondo was a real Florentine woman, born and raised there.
 Centuries after her death, the painting, Mona Lisa, became the world's most famous and most recognizable work of da Vinci's.

 As you wander art-filled Florence, there are areas reminiscent of the era when da Vinci painted there and engaged the young woman to be the subject of his painting.

 02 of 08